 Tim Weis, M.Sc., PhD, P.Eng.
 (English / français)

-Dr. Tim Weis is a professional engineer and the director of renewable energy and efficiency policy at the Pembina Institute.
+Dr. Tim Weis is a professional engineer and the director of the Pembina Institute's renewable electricity program.
 Tim specializes in clean energy policy design, research and strategic decision making.
 He has written extensively on sustainable energy technical and policy issues at national, provincial and municipal levels, as well as opportunities specific to First Nations’ and northern communities.
 He has assisted more than 20 communities at various stages of development of renewable energy projects and has also worked as a renewable energy consultant examining wind energy challenges in Northern communities.
 Read full bio...

 Jennifer Grant, M.Sc.

-Jennifer Grant is director of the Oilsands Program at the Pembina Institute.
+Jennifer Grant is the Pembina Institute's associate regional director for Alberta and the North, and former director of the Institute's oilsands program.
 She has worked with the Institute since 2006 on the cumulative environmental impacts of Canada's oilsands development.
 Read full bio...

 Matt Horne, MRM

-Matt Horne is the director of the Pembina Institute's Climate Change program.
+Matt Horne is the Pembina Institute's associate regional director for British Columbia.
 He has been with the organization since 2003, focusing on policy change that will reduce greenhouse gas emissions in British Columbia and provide replicable models for the rest of Canada.
 In pursuit of this goal, he has worked on initiatives with the province, municipalities and First Nations.
 Prior to joining Pembina, Matt worked extensively with energy-economy models on projects attempting to estimate the costs and benefits of climate change policy in Canada.
 Matt holds a Bachelor of Engineering from Dalhousie University and a Master of Resource and Environmental Management from Simon Fraser University.
 Read full bio...

 Cherise Burda, B.Ed., B.Sc., MA

-Cherise Burda directs research and implementation strategies for transportation solutions in Canada, including policy initiatives for urban form.
-In addition to her role as transportation director, Cherise leads the institute's Ontario policy program, focusing on research to advance renewable energy solutions, and is a regular spokesperson on transportation, renewable energy and Ontario policy issues.
+Cherise Burda is Ontario director at the Pembina Institute, directing research and implementation strategies for transportation and renewable energy solutions, including policy initiatives for urban form.
+She is a regular spokesperson on transportation, renewable energy and Ontario policy issues.
 Read full bio...

 Jason Switzer, M.S.Eng., MS (TPP)

-Jason Switzer leads Pembina's consulting team of six staff.
+Jason Switzer leads Pembina's National Consulting and Projects.
 He joined Pembina in April 2011, after nearly a decade in international development and corporate environmental management.
 His goal at Pembina is to work with a wide range of companies and help them find competitive advantage in more-sustainable practices.
 Read full bio...

 Josha MacNab, MRM

-Josha MacNab is the Director of the Pembina Institute's Sustainable Communities Group.
+Josha MacNab is the regional director for British Columbia at the Pembina Institute, and former director of the Sustainable Communities Group.
 Josha focuses on finding policy solutions to municipal and provincial level climate change issues.
 Josha provides technical and policy advice to municipalities and First Nations communities in British Columbia that are committed to taking action on climate change through emissions reductions, energy planning and policy.
 She has led projects on emissions inventorying, green buildings policy, renewable energy development and community engagement.
 Josha is currently leading a project to build capacity in communities to understand and tackle carbon neutrality, carbon pricing and offset purchasing.
 Josha holds a Master of Resource Management degree from Simon Fraser University.
 Read full bio...

 Board of Directors